 Imagine your prospective customer just received an email from your competitor out of the blue.
 You are about to send them your email.
-You have to ask yourself, “how will my email stand out?”
+You have to ask yourself, “How will my email stand out?”

-Short and to the point.
+Before I get to the details, here’s an example of a cold sales email I have recently been sending: Short and to the point.
 Might seem obvious, but there are a number of little factors that went into an email like that.

 Make sure this signature not only contains your name, business, and title, but also includes the address, and phone number.

 This helps to show that you have a real business and are legitimate.
 Traditional spammers do not include any of these things.

 Social ProofDo you have a testimonial you can use?

 Maybe there’s some industry award you’ve won?
-Reference them as part of your email signature.
+Reference them as a part of your email signature.
 Nothing lends more credibility than having social proof.

 LeadFuze is still new, but this is something I plan on adding to my outreach.

 Personal PhotoUse this in your email signature if possible to show you’re a real human.

 Feel free to crop a photo and have some scenery in the background to make it feel authentic.

 This may seem obvious, but it is pretty incredible how often this gets overlooked.

-You don’t need to have them fully “edit” it since they won’t be as “in-the-know” on cold email best practices, you just need them to look for spelling and grammar mistakes.
+You don’t need to have them fully “edit” it since they won’t be as “in-the-know” on cold email best practices; you just need them to look for spelling and grammar mistakes.

 Personalize Your Cold Sales EmailEven if you’re just referencing the company name or industry, it will help you stand out from the blanket messages they receive.

 If you have a target list of 100 accounts, then you have no option but to be hyper personalized.
 You should know as much as possible about them.

-If you do heavy cold emailing, I’d recommend purchasing an alternative domain and using that just for your emails.
+If you do heavy cold emailing, I’d recommend purchasing an alternative domain and using that just for your cold emails.